Zane Gbangbola: Poison theory over Chertsey flood-boy death

 Lawyer Vijay Ganapathy said it was possible floodwater ran off nearby contaminated land into the house.

-He claimed Surrey Fire and Rescue Service found hydrogen cyanide after the incident, but the fire service has not commented to the BBC.'No diagnosis'
+He claimed Surrey Fire and Rescue Service found hydrogen cyanide after the incident, but the fire service has not commented to the BBC.

 Surrey Police said in February a post-mortem examination found no clear cause of Zane's death.